yuvalot/htm.core/docs/NetworkAPI_Creating_Regions.md

 - must accept a reference to the generic Region class instance in the constructor and pass it to the subclass.
 - must accept pre-parsed configuration parameters in the constructor.
 - must implement a second constructor for use by Cereal serialization.
-- may implement getters and setters for non-readOnly parameters that can be accessed or set after the region has been instantiated.
+- may implement getters and setters for parameters that can be accessed or set after the region has been instantiated.
 - may implement an initialization function that is called during the initialization phase of the engine.
 - must implement the function `askImplForOutputDimensions(name)` if returning full dimensions for outputs or implement `getNodeOutputElementCount(name)` if returning only the one dimensional size of each output.
 - must implement the `compute( )` method which gets called by the engine during a run iteration.
 - must implement save_ar( ... ) and load_ar( ... ) to implement serialization for the plug-in.

 In addition, if the new region is to be a built-in plugin, it needs to be included in the list of region implementation classes in the factory that are registered when the engine starts up.
-The list is at line 92 of `src/htm/engine/RegionImplFactor.cpp`.
+The list is at about line 92 of `src/htm/engine/RegionImplFactory.cpp`.

 The NetworkAPI engine and all of its generic components are found in `src/htm/engine`.
 The build-in C++ region implementations are placed in `src/htm/regions`.
 The core algorithms and encoders have their own folder.
 General utilities for algorithms are found in `src/htm/utils` and `src/htm/types`.
 Utilities for NetworkAPI are placed in `src/htm/ntypes`.